keremcharyyef/keremcharyyef/README.md

 ###  About Me

 <p align="left">I am a skilled software developer with experience in TypeScript and
-        JavaScript, and expertise in frameworks like React, Nest.js.
+        Java, and expertise in frameworks like React, NestJs, Spring-boot.
         I'm a quick learner and collaborate closely with clients to create efficient, scalable, and user-friendly solutions that solve real-world problems.
 Let's work together to bring your ideas to life!  <br><br>- 🔭 I'm working as a backend developer<br>- 📚 I'm currently learning Docker and Kubernetes<br>- ⚡ In my free time, I love playing video games and working out at my fitness club.</p>